seekdavidlee/Eklee-Azure-Functions-GraphQl/README.md

 # Introduction

 The purpose of this library is to help developers with implementing a GraphQl based Azure Function with dependency injection support.
+If you are not sure what GraphQL is, the best resource would be to review the documentation on [https://graphql.org/](https://graphql.org/).

 ## Nuget